Section 1. This organization shall be known as the Pasadena Audubon Society, hereinafter referred to as “the Society.”

 BOARD OF DIRECTORS

 Section 1.
 The governing body of the Society shall be called the Board of Directors, hereinafter also referred to as “the Board.”
-It shall consist of the elected officers, chairs of the Standing Committees, and four other members of the society who shall be called Members-at-Large.
+It shall consist of the elected officers, chairs of the Standing Committees, and five other members of the society who shall be called Members-at-Large.
 Members-at-Large shall be appointed by the President with Board approval.